fredfred2/arquitectura/ejb/examples/README.txt

    2. Open the databases node
    3. right click the Java DB and select Start Server if available
    4. right click the Jaba DB and select create database
-   5. Set the name of the database: "EmployeeDB", user name: "oracle" and password: "oracle"
+   5. Set the name of the database: "EmployeeDB", user name: "oracle" and password: <refer to the security credentials page>
    6. Click OK
    7. In the netbeans menu select window -> favorites
    8. Browse to /home/oracle/labs/examples/14_JPA